-- (a) For the years ended December 31, 2023 and 2022, the average employee benefit expense amounted to \$1,155 and \$1,077, respectively. - (b) For the years ended December 31, 2023 and 2022, the average employees' salaries amounted to \$1,002 and \$930, respectively. - (c) Average employees salaries increased by 8%. - (d) The Company has set up an audit committee, and therefore there are no supervisors in the Company and the disclosure of information about supervisors' remuneration is not required. - G. The Company's compensation policy - (a) The overall employee compensation levels are determined by external competitiveness and internal fairness to effectively attract and retain talents. - (b) Link employees' compensation with their performance by using the performance management system to provide motivation for employees' development and drive positive growth in the Company. - (c) Link employees' compensation with their achievement of the Company's long-term and short-term targets, the time spent by the individual, their positions and overall performance to motivate employees. - (d) Set up the Compensation Committee to effectively review the Company's directors' and management's overall remuneration. - (e) The directors' emoluments are determined in accordance with the Company's Articles of Incorporation approved by the shareholders at their meeting, considering the overall results of the evaluation of the performance of the Board of Directors, the Company's operating performance, future operations and the risk appetite as proposed by the shareholders at their meeting, and is then allocated to individual directors based on the degree of each directors' participation in the operation of the Company and the value of their contributions. - (f) The managers' salary is determined based on the general pay levels in the same industry, education and experience background, professional skill and the results of performance assessment.
+- compensation will be distributed in cash. - D. Information about employees' compensation and directors' remuneration of the Company as resolved by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange. - E. For the years ended December 31, 2024 and 2023, the Company had 388 and 361 employees, excluding 6 and 6 non-employee, respectively. - (a) For the years ended December 31, 2024 and 2023, the average employee benefit expense amounted to \$1,175 and \$1,155, respectively. - (b) For the years ended December 31, 2024 and 2023, the average employees' salaries amounted to \$1,012 and \$1,002, respectively. - (c) Average employees salaries increased by 1%. - (d) The Company has set up an audit committee, and therefore there are no supervisors in the Company and the disclosure of information about supervisors' remuneration is not required.

+F. The Company's compensation policy

+- (a) The overall employee compensation levels are determined by external competitiveness and internal fairness to effectively attract and retain talents. - (b) Link employees' compensation with their performance by using the performance management system to provide motivation for employees' development and drive positive growth in the Company. - (c) Link employees' compensation with their achievement of the Company's long-term and short-term targets, the time spent by the individual, their positions and overall performance to motivate employees. - (d) Set up the Compensation Committee to effectively review the Company's directors' and management's overall remuneration. - (e) The directors' emoluments are determined in accordance with the Company's Articles of Incorporation approved by the shareholders at their meeting, considering the overall results of the evaluation of the performance of the Board of Directors, the Company's operating performance, future operations and the risk appetite as proposed by the shareholders at their meeting, and is then allocated to individual directors based on the degree of each directors' participation in the operation of the Company and the value of their contributions. - (f) The managers' salary is determined based on the general pay levels in the same industry, education and experience background, professional skill and the results of performance assessment.

-(21) Income tax
+(20) Income tax

-A. Income tax expenses
+A. Income tax expense

-Year ended December 31
+Years ended December 31

-2023 2022
+2024 2023

 Current tax:

-Current tax on profits for the year \$ 57,059 \$ 37,913
+Current tax on profits for the year \$ - \$ 57,059

-Tax on undistributed surplus earnings 2,049 -
+Tax on undistributed surplus earnings 4,039 2,049

-Prior year income tax underestimation 3,402
+Prior year income tax (over) underestimation (11,128) 3,402

-Total current tax 62,510 37,913
+Total current tax (7,089) 62,510

 Deferred tax:

 Origination and reversal

-of temporary differences (936) (29,710)
+of temporary differences (15,547) (936)

-Total deferred tax (936) (29,710)
+Total deferred tax (15,547) (936)

-Income tax expense \$ 61,574 \$ 8,203
+Income tax (profit) expense (\$ 22,636) \$ 61,574